← Back to blog

 My mindset shifted from “how can I solve this?” to “I know I can solve this — I just have to communicate well enough to do it.”

 I get the Claude commercials now.
 I’ve been saying “use the tools to build the tools” a lot.
-I’m convinced any problem can be solved.
+Any problem can be solved.
 It’s now a matter of how well you can break it down and direct it into the sum of its parts.

 What’s working for me